Positive and alive, says SRK; historicals now steeped in jingoism: Big B | Entertainment

 - India

-Appearing before cheering fans at a star-studded opening ceremony of the 28th Kolkata International Film Festival here on Thursday, megastars Shah Rukh Khan and Amitabh Bachchan spoke of staying positive and alive and on the new crop of historical films being steeped in ''fictionalised jingoism''.
+Appearing before cheering fans at the star-studded opening ceremony of the 28th Kolkata International Film Festival here on Thursday, megastars Shah Rukh Khan and Amitabh Bachchan spoke of staying positive and alive, and on the new crop of historical films being steeped in ''fictionalised jingoism''.

-West Bengal Chief Minister Mamata Banerjee speaking after her star guests, asserted that the state always fights for humanity, unity and integrity.
+West Bengal Chief Minister Mamata Banerjee speaking after her star guests, asserted that her state always fights for humanity, unity and integrity, while Governor C V Ananda Bose, in his speech, described her as one of the most artistic CMs of Bengal.

 While tracing the history of Indian cinema, Bachchan, who declared the 28th edition of KIFF open, described the current brand of historical movies as couched in fictionalised jingoism.